 Well worth the few extra bucks!
 This is the exact lint roller I like to keep around.

-In the frenzy of packing for college you may forget this one simple, yet essential thing you need for college: hangers.
+In the frenzy of packing for college you may forget one of the simple, yet essential thing for college you need: hangers!

 The cheap ones are pretty much just as good as the pricier ones.